A Survey on Foundation Models for Personalized Federated Intelligence: Background

 \subsection{Federated Learning}

-Federated learning (FL)~\cite{mcmahan2017communication} was first proposed by Google to safeguard the information security of Android users during large-scale data exchange.
-It enables machine learning model training across multiple devices without sharing original data, thereby protecting the privacy of end-user personal information.
-Recently, FL has demonstrated promising real-world applications across various fields, including healthcare~\cite{antunes2022federated}, where Tencent Tianyan Lab, in collaboration with WeBank, developed a medical FL framework~\cite{ju2020privacy}.
-In finance~\cite{long2020federated}, WeBank's FATE has been applied to manage credit risk for small and micro enterprises~\cite{liu2021fate}.
-Additionally, JD's 9N-FL algorithm framework for advertising scenarios has significantly boosted revenue for all participating parties~\cite{liu2024vertical}.
-Moreover, Prime Intellect~\cite{jaghouar2024intellect} and Photon~\cite{sani2024photon} have recently implemented FL-based training for LLMs, ensuring data privacy.
-FL has also shown potential in edge computing~\cite{qiao2023mp,9919976} environments such as smart city applications for traffic management~\cite{jarwan2022edge}.
-More precisely, these applications highlight the significance of FL in the research and its growing contributions in the era of LLMs.
+Federated learning (FL)~\cite{mcmahan2017communication}, initially proposed by Google to enhance data privacy in Android ecosystems, enables collaborative model training across distributed devices without sharing raw data.
+This privacy-preserving paradigm has shown strong potential across domains such as healthcare (e.g., Tencent Tianyan Lab and WeBank’s medical FL framework~\cite{ju2020privacy}), finance (e.g., WeBank’s FATE for credit risk assessment~\cite{liu2021fate}), and advertising (e.g., JD’s 9N-FL framework boosting multi-party revenue~\cite{liu2024vertical}).
+More recently, FL has been applied to LLM training, as demonstrated by Prime Intellect~\cite{jaghouar2024intellect} and Photon~\cite{sani2024photon}.
+In addition, FL supports edge computing scenarios, including smart city applications like traffic management.
+These advancements highlight FL's growing role in both academic research and real-world deployment in the era of FMs.

-The success of these applications can be attributed to the scalable and privacy-preserving framework offered by FL, which enables efficient and secure training of machine learning models in decentralized environments~\cite{mcmahan2017communication,qiao2023knowledge,qiao2025towards}.
-At the core of this paradigm, each entity, such as an IoT device or financial institution, receives a global model from a central server.
-The entities train the model locally using their private data and transmit the updated model parameters back to the server~\cite{qiaoICC_2024knowledge,le2025fedmekt}.
+The success of these applications stems from the scalable and privacy-preserving nature of FL, which enables model training across heterogeneous environments without sharing raw data~\cite{mcmahan2017communication}.
+In a typical FL setup, each entity (e.g., financial institution) receives a global model from a central server, performs local training on private data, and sends updated parameters back to the server.
 The server aggregates these updates and redistributes the refined model to the entities for the next global iteration.
-This process continues until the model converges or a predefined number of global iterations is completed~\cite{qiao2024federated,tan2022fedproto}.
-The objective is to minimize a global loss function $F(w)$, defined as a weighted sum of local loss functions~\cite{mcmahan2017communication}:

-where $K$ denotes participating entities, $p_k$ represents the data contribution of entity $k$, and $F_k(w)$ denotes the local loss function of entity $k$.
-Typically, $p_k = \frac{n_k}{\sum_{k=1}^{K} n_k}$, with $n_k$ being the number of data samples at entity $k$.
-Note that for personalized FL, after the federated training process, the updated global model often needs to be fine-tuned for each entity~\cite{tan2022towards,qiao2024noms_fedalc,zhang2024multi}.
+Formally, the goal of standard FL is to learn a \emph{single global model} $\omega$ by minimizing